Cointegration with Occasionally Binding Constraints: Model: the censored and kinked SVAR

 } In this case, $y_{t}^{+}$ and $y_{t}^{-}$ respectively equal the positive and negative parts of $y_{t}$, and $y_{t}=y_{t}^{+}+y_{t}^{-}$.
 (Throughout the following, the notation `$a^{\pm}$' connotes $a^{+}$ and $a^{-}$ as objects associated respectively with $y_{t}^{+}$ and $y_{t}^{-}$, or their lags.
 If we want to instead denote the positive and negative parts of some $a\in\reals$, we shall do so by writing $[a]_{+}\defeq\max\{a,0\}$ or $[a]_{-}\defeq\min\{a,0\}$.)

-Models of the form of \eqref{var-pm} have previously been employed in the literature to account for the dynamic effects of censoring, occasionally binding constraints, or endogenous regime switching. \citet{SM21} proposed exactly this model, which he termed the \emph{censored and kinked structural VAR} (CKSVAR) model, to describe the operation of monetary policy during periods when a zero lower bound may bind on the policy rate: in our notation, $y_{t}$ corresponds to his `shadow rate', expressing the central bank's desired policy stance, and $y_{t}^{+}$ to the actual policy rate. \citet{AMSV21} considered a model in which one variable is subject to an occasionally binding constraint, which although in its initial formulation is somewhat more general, reduces to an instance of the CKSVAR once the conditions necessary for the model to have a unique solution (for all values of $u_{t}$) have been imposed (see their Proposition~1(i)).
-This version of their model -- i.e.\ that in which the `private sector regression functions' are piecewise linear and continuous -- is thus accommodated by \eqref{var-pm}.\footnote{See also \citealp{ACHSV21RED}, for a DSGE model with an occasionally binding constraint, in which agents' decision rules are approximated by functions with these properties.} \begin{example} Consider the following stylised structural model of monetary policy in the presence of a zero lower bound (ZLB) consisting of a composite IS and Phillips curve (PC) equation
+Models of the form of \eqref{var-pm} have previously been employed in the literature to account for the dynamic effects of censoring, occasionally binding constraints, and endogenous regime switching. \citet{SM21} proposed exactly this model, which he termed the \emph{censored and kinked structural VAR} (CKSVAR) model, to describe the operation of monetary policy during periods when a zero lower bound may bind on the policy rate: in our notation, $y_{t}$ corresponds to his `shadow rate', expressing the central bank's desired policy stance, and $y_{t}^{+}$ to the actual policy rate. \citet{AMSV21} considered a model in which one variable is subject to an occasionally binding constraint, which although in its initial formulation is somewhat more general, reduces to an instance of the CKSVAR once the conditions necessary for the model to have a unique solution (for all values of $u_{t}$) have been imposed (see their Proposition~1(i)).
+This version of their model -- i.e.\ that in which the `private sector regression functions' are piecewise linear and continuous -- is thus accommodated by \eqref{var-pm}.\footnote{See also \citet{ACHSV21RED}, for a DSGE model with an occasionally binding constraint, in which agents' decision rules are approximated by functions with these properties.}

+To put some economic flesh on the bones of the representation theory developed in Sections~\ref{sec:cointegration} and \ref{sec:representation} below, we here introduce the running example of a stylised structural model of monetary policy in the presence of a zero lower bound (ZLB).
+This model provides a simple, economically interpretable framework in which we may illustrate the various forms of novel long-run behaviour permitted by the CKSVAR, by considering alternate parametrisations of the model.
+Moreover, as discussed in \secref{cointegration} below, the model elucidates how that long-run behaviour may provide identifying information on the relative effectiveness of unconventional monetary policy (as compared with conventional rate-setting policy), i.e.\ on whether the zero lower bound really constrains the ability of a central bank to target inflation.